Ludovico Manin

-Ludovico Giovanni Manin ([ludoˈviːko maˈnin]; Lodovigo Xuane Manin [lodoˈviɡo maˈniŋ]; 14 May 1725 – 24 October 1802) was a Venetian politician, patrician, and the 120th and last Doge of Venice.
-He governed the Venetian Republic from 9 March 1789 until its fall in 1797, when he was forced to abdicate by Napoleon Bonaparte.
+Lodovico Giovanni Manin ([ludoˈviːko maˈnin]; Lodovigo Xuane Manin [lodoˈviɡo maˈniŋ]; 14 May 1725 – 24 October 1802) was a Venetian politician, patrician, and the 120th and last Doge of Venice.
+He governed the Venetian Republic from 9 March 1789 until its fall on 12 May 1797, when he was forced to abdicate by Napoleon Bonaparte.
+He officially left the Doge's Palace 2 days later on 14 May 1797.

 Biography

 Early life

 Lodovico Manin was the eldest of five sons of Lodovico III Alvise (1695–1775) and Lucrezia Maria Basadonna, the great-granddaughter of cardinal Pietro Basadonna.
 He attended the University of Bologna and was a boarder at the noble College of St. Xavier.
 Manin printed propositions of natural law, which he studied during this period.
 When Manin began public life he was quickly noticed for his generosity, honesty, kindness, and wealth.
-He married Elisabetta Grimani (d 1792) on 14 September 1748; she bore him a dowry of 45,000 ducats.
+He married Elisabetta Grimani (d 1792) on 14 September 1748; he received a dowry of 45,000 ducats.
 Elisabetta had been educated in a monastery in Treviso and was in poor health since childhood.
 She did not give birth to any children.

 At 26 he was elected captain of Vicenza, then of Verona, where he had to cope with a flood in 1757, and finally Brescia.
 In 1764, he was appointed procurator de ultra of Saint Mark's Basilica.
 Fond of religious meditations, in 1769 he asked and obtained permission to not hold an office because of ill health and bad hearing.
 In 1787, he was chosen to honor Pope Pius VI as he crossed the possessions of Venice and the Pope rewarded him with a knighthood.

 As the eldest son, he owned the Villa Manin di Passariano which was later inherited by his nephew, Lodovico Leonardo I (1771–1853).
 Lodovico Leonardo was the son of his brother Giovanni (1736–1774) and Caterina (Pesaro), the heiress of a wealthy noble Israelite family who claimed to descend from Cyrus the Great.